mirte-robot/mirte-documentation/doc/robots/mirte_pioneer/connecting_cables.rst

 Connecting the peripherals
 ==========================

-The Mirte PCB is nothing more than just a bunch of cables on a board.
+The MIRTE PCB is nothing more than just a bunch of cables on a board.
 You can of course also connect the same hardware to a breadboard.
 The fritzing image below shows you how to connect all the hardware in order to get the same pin layout as the PCB.
 But you are also free to chose different pins and change the